sendgrid/docs/source/Classroom/Basics/Security/two_factor_authentication_faq.md

 How is this release of Two-Factor Authentication different from the Legacy Two-Factor Authentication?
 {% endanchor %}

 The previous release of Two-Factor Authentication would generate a 6-digit token delivered to your mobile device via SMS.
-You would then be required to submit this token to finish logging in.The functionality of the latest release of Two-Factor
+You would then be required to submit this token to finish logging in.
+The functionality of the latest release of Two-Factor

 Authentication remains largely the same.
 However, it now supports the use of the [Authy App](https://www.authy.com/) to generate a 7-digit authentication token.